issa-diallo/Groupomania_Backend/README.md

 The project consists in building an internal social network for employees.
 The aim of this tool is to facilitate interactions between colleagues.

 - Frontend is available is: https://github.com/issa-diallo/Groupomania_frontend
+- Admin is available when the server is running: http://localhost:3000/admin

 ## Url